Lpages3/IPM_Centauree2025/README.md

-Demographic study of Centaurea corymbosa using Integral Projection Models by Loïc Pages.
+Code coming from my internship work on : Demographic study of Centaurea corymbosa using Integral Projection Models.
+By Loïc Pages
 Project supervised by Ophélie Ronce, Eric Imbert and François Rousset.

 See my InternshipReport2025_LPages.pdf for details on our work.